zachyboy12/sqltxt/README.md

 # sqltxt
-A module for editing txt database files.
+A module for editing database files.